dadkakdead/MyBoss/README.md

 Extended [product demo] is available on Youtube.

+### How to create input file? ###
+To create your own input file, you need to fill the Excel template, following these basic rules:

+1. One tab - one org tree.
+2. One line - one employee.
+3. "Must have" fields for CEO (boss, head of org tree):
+    - Employee Surname
+    - Employee Name
+4. "Must have" fields for every other employee:
+    - Employee Surname
+    - Employee Name
+    - Reports To Surname (manager's surname)
+    - Reports To Name (manager's name)

+To see an example, download the [example input data].

 ### What are system requirements? ###
 You need Microsoft PowerPoint 16.* and Microsoft Excel 16.*